-On the heels of AT&T’s lawsuit against Delaware comes two more cases, attacking Delaware’s unclaimed property audit and estimation practices.
+On the heels of AT&T’s lawsuit against Delaware comes three more cases, attacking Delaware’s unclaimed property audit and estimation practices.

-As both cases have substantially the same fact pattern and legal issues, they are discussed here together.
+As the cases have substantially the same fact pattern and legal issues, they are discussed here together.
 Notable differences are pointed out below.

 Current Status of Eaton v.
 Geisenberger